 I sat down into my rental car that would be my main mode of transportation for the next few days.
 The steering wheel was on the other side of what I was used to.
 People also drove at the other side of the road.
 I got my drivers license in Holland.
 And drove there for the better part of 2 years.
 In Japan I’ve driven a car for 11 years.
 Driving in the Netherlands for me was like driving in a foreign country.

 A foreign country.
 Is that what my home country had become?
 After being away for so long?
 And what is a home country?
 I’ve built a family in Japan.
-I have a wife.
-A daughter.
+I have a daughter.
 Friends.
 A home.
 A car.
 A business.
 All in Japan.
 The only ties I have in Holland are my relatives, my friends, and my nationality.

 I’ve come here to The Netherlands to find out who I was.
 And who I am.
 Instead I’m leaving with more questions than answers.
 But it was great to see my friends and family again.
 I’ve made memories that I will cherish forever.
 Tomorrow I’m flying back with a new and refreshed perspective on life, what it means to be a me, what it means to be at home, and with vows to return the country that at the end of the day, I will forever can call my home simply because I was born there.
 Next time I will visit with my family.
 I will show my daughter the great works of the Dutch masters.
-Show my wife the town where I grew up.
+Show my daughter the town where I grew up.
 And finally, have my daughter meet her Dutch grandparents and uncle.

 I hope that you, dear reader, will take the time to reach out to your loved ones and tell them “hi”.
 To ask how they’re doing.
 Because one of the things that transcends nationality and borders is friendship.
 And with enough proper care, and some watering every 11 years, these friendships will be able to last a lifetime.